-Note: The table includes facilities that are owned and/or under agreement for public use by the municipality
+Note: The table includes facilities that are owned and/or under agreement for public use by the municipality Based on a 2022 population estimate of 64,100 persons.
+Rates are rounded.

 3.5 Parks and Recreation Trends

 This section identifies several trends that are influencing the demand for and delivery of parks and recreation services in Canadian municipalities.
 Some of these trends have emerged as a result of the COVID-19 pandemic, while others have been affecting service provision for several years.
 We firmly believe that long-term planning and strategic investment are vital to support the significant role that the parks and recreation sector plays in our personal, social, and economic recovery and revitalization.